 Switching from a different pill to Yasmin

-The advice for switching from a different pill to Yasmin varies depending on the type of pill you were taking.
+The advice for switching from a different pill varies depending on the type of pill you were taking.
 See section 3 of the patient information leaflet for detailed information on how to start taking Yasmin after stopping another pill.

 What should I do if I miss a Yasmin pill?